 Asphalt milling is a relatively new process to remove portions of an existing pavement surface.
 This process, also known as cold milling or cold planing, allows contractors to restore the pavement or prepare it for repaving.

 Depending on a business owner’s or municipality’s goals, the asphalt surface can be ground to different levels.
-Specially designed milling equipment makes it possible to reach depths ranging from just a few inches to a full-depth removal.
+Specially designed asphalt milling equipment makes it possible to reach depths ranging from just a few inches to a full-depth removal.
 To remove a few inches, a cold milling machine will go over the surface and remove the layer in just one pass.
 For a full-depth removal, the entire pavement surface is ripped apart and taken to a recycled asphalt pavement (RAP) processing facility.

 Either way, this method creates a smooth, even surface free from irregularities that would negatively impact repaving.
 Also, instead of doing a complete demolition, asphalt milling allows contractors to achieve a similar result for less.
 Asphalt milling can restore all types of damaged pavement.